NOW ACCEPTING RESERVATIONS FOR THE 2025 SEASON - MAY TO SEPTEMBER

-It is thought that the original structure could be more than 800 years old and probably included a tower which served to spot travellers crossing the border between Tuscany and the independent Marquisate
+No one has any real idea when the first building appeared on the present site.
+It is thought that the original structure is more than 800 years old and included a tower which served to spot travellers crossing the border between Tuscany and the independent Marquisate of Monte Santa Maria Tiberina.

 The tower collapsed but original materials are to be found in the walls that remained standing